When is my next scheduled collection date?

 Can I use my voucher to dispose of problem wastes accepted at the Summerhill Community Recycling Centre?

-Problem wastes accepted at the Summerhill Community Recycling Centre (CRC) can be brought in using a self-haul voucher, however, the standard CRC limits will still apply for each waste type (i.e. 20L or 20kg of each item).
+If you do bring in household problem wastes using a self-haul voucher, please note that the standard CRC limits will still apply for each waste type (i.e. 20L or 20kg of each item).
 For example, you can't use a self-haul voucher to bring in two cubic metres of paint.

 I have lost my voucher.
 Can I get a replacement?